 Process Analysis and Improvement

 You have your benchmarks, now let’s see if you can improve yours by reviewing the process.
 Can you reduce handling by eliminating unnecessary touches?
-Are there any vendors who are regularly late, frequently back ordered, or aren’t consistently delivering a quality product?
+Are there any vendors who are regularly late, frequently back-ordered, or aren’t consistently delivering a quality product?

 Tighten up workflow by removing extra touches.
 Talk to your vendors and begin sourcing others if those talks aren’t fruitful.

-For most businesses, inventory is that largest balance sheet asset.
+For most businesses, inventory is the largest balance sheet asset.
 Tracking inventory location and status is imperative to profitability.
 To adequately monitor and manage inventory, be sure to use these four key metrics: inventory turns, inventory aging, order fill rates, and inventory carrying costs.
-These metrics will ensure you know how product moves in the system and how to avoid over orders and shortages.
+These metrics will ensure you know how the product moves in the system and how to avoid over orders and shortages.